thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 {% endraw %}
 {% endhighlight %}

-The first thing to notice here is that Rust has no `class`es but instead has `struct`'s.
+The first thing to notice here is that Rust has no classes but instead has structs.
 It's out of the scope of this article to discuss the differences though.
-The second thing to notice is that methods aren't written in the `struct` definition but are attached to a `struct` through an `impl` block instead.
+The second thing to notice is that methods aren't written in the struct definition but are attached to a struct through an `impl` block instead.

 Also does Rust not know any `constructor` concept.
-Instances of structs can simply be made by writting out the `struct`'s name followed by curly braces and a body that initializes all of the `struct`'s fields.
-However it's a common pattern to add a "static" `new` method to the `struct` that wraps the initialization code.
+Instances of structs can simply be made by writing out the structs name followed by curly braces and a body that initializes all of the structs fields.
+However it's a common pattern to add a "static" `new` method to the struct that wraps the initialization code.
 This `new` method is quite compareable to the `constructor` in our ES6 classes.

 To get things going we need to put the code that creates a config and both services in the `main` function.